 - Highlights – Poor swimming, hard to reach, but utterly stunning

-Kauiki Head that makes up the south side of Hana Bay is a long-extinct Cinder cone from Maui’s violent volcanic past.
+Kauiki Head which makes up the south side of Hana Bay is a long-extinct Cinder cone from Maui’s violent volcanic past.
 Here Lava Bubbled up from the earth forming new land.
 When the rock cooled it was not the typical black Rock but formed of bright red Lava rock caused by the different composition of the Lava as the eruption was in its late stages.
 Lava Rock is a pretty fascinating but complex topic, and all you need to know is the eruption here produced large amounts of red rock.

-Over the years as the sea pummeled the cliffs this rock was worn away and broken down into sand particles. and formed on the beach in a rare and striking way.
+Over the years as the sea pummeled the cliffs, this rock was worn away and broken down into sand particles. and formed on the beach in a rare and striking way.
 The beach is located on the backside of the head away from the town, backed by tall red cliffs and close proximity to deep open ocean water, giving the beach a really wild and remote feeling.

 The Majority of Sand on Maui is Coral Sand.
 Formed by the remnants of dead coral mushed up but the ocean, this is the usual way Tropical island beach sand is formed.
 However, Maui has a number of Beaches formed from Lava Rocks.
-Most of these, such as Hana Beach, are a dull grey-brown color and not very appealing.
-But there are a few that are little more magical such as the Red Sand of Kaihalulu Beach and the amazing Black Sand of Wai’ānapanapa State Park.
+Most of these, such as Hana Beach, is a dull grey-brown color and not very appealing.
+But there are a few that are a little more magical such as the Red Sand of Kaihalulu Beach and the amazing Black Sand of Wai’ānapanapa State Park.
 However, the Sand is very different from the fine sand most people expect.